monarch-initiative/monarch-ingest-dashboard/README.md

-### KG COVID-19 Dashboard
+### Translator Testing Dashboard

-A dashboard for viewing statistics on the KG COVID-19 database
+A dashboard for viewing reports generated from the Translator Testing repository/

 ## Project setup